Send email for updates

 Policies that restrict access to, create financial burdens for, or place arbitrary limits on the duration of maintenance treatment should be reconsidered in the face of evidence that medication tapers lead to relatively poor outcomes (12 13 14 15 16).

-commentary The featured study recruited US patients dependent not on heroin but on opioid medications which can be legally prescribed, and who came for treatment to a primary care clinic specialising in buprenorphine-based treatment of opioid dependence.
-The key message from the study was “maintain rather than detoxify” in order to prevent illicit opioid use.
+commentary The featured study recruited US patients dependent not on heroin but on opioid medications which can be legally prescribed, and who were attending a primary care clinic specialising in buprenorphine-based treatment of opioid dependence.
+The key message from the study was “maintain rather than detoxify” in order to prevent illicit opiate use.

 A number of qualities distinguished the study from real-life practice.
 Physicians had more experience with buprenorphine and addiction medicine than most primary care providers, on-site drug counselling was available to all participants, something not routinely found in primary care settings, and patient responses to buprenorphine–naloxone (and their preferences for maintenance vs. withdrawal) did not affect treatment allocation.
-Of the two options available, patient retention and outcomes suggested that maintenance was far more appealing and/or better tolerated, and far more effective in restraining illicit opioid use.
+Of the two options available, one appeared to be more appealing and/or better tolerated than the other, which may have affected patient retention and outcomes.
 After completing the induction and stabilisation period with buprenorphine–naloxone, only 6 of the 57 assigned to receive a taper completed the trial (compared with 37 of the 56 assigned to maintenance) – 34 missed more than a week of medication, 16 met the criteria for protective transfer (including being referred for maintenance therapy instead), and one missed three physician visits.

 Give us your feedback on the site (one-minute survey)